GaloisInc/smaccmpilot-stm32f4/src/ivory-px4-hw/README.md

 The `Makefile` in this directory provides:

-- the `create-sandbox` target, which creates a cabal sandbox and installs all of `ivory-px4-hw`'s dependencies.
-This target must be created before any other targets.
+- the default target, which runs

-- the default target, which runs `cabal build`, which serves to type-check the library code and executables.
+  [`stack build`](http://www.haskellstack.org/) builds the the library code and executables.

 - the `test-fmu17` target, which builds test applications for the PX4FMU 1.7.
   Applications are found in the `platform-fmu17` subdirectory.